dkmcgrath/courses/netsec/crack_wifi.md

 ## Now what?

-There are several steps that need to be acocmplished to crack a WiFi password:
+There are several steps that need to be accomplished to crack a WiFi password:

 1. [x] Put the card into monitor mode and start monitoring for packets (should already be done)
 1. [ ] Determine the BSSID, ESSID, and channel of the network we want to crack.